cysouw/diathesis/text/c11_infinitive.md

 - Du hättest doch nur noch unterschreiben brauchen!
 :::

-### *werden+Infinitiv* Future/presumption {#sec:infinitive-werden-modal}
+### *werden+In­fi­ni­tiv* Future/presumption {#sec:infinitive-werden-modal}

 The light verb *werden* is traditionally classified as a temporal auxiliary used for future reference, but it is actually only very rarely used as a marker of temporal future.
 The *Präsens* is mostly used with future time reference in German [@next a].
-It is probably better to consider the *werden+Infinitiv* construction together with the other modal verbs because its usage typically includes a modal implicature of an expectation/presumption (on behalf of the speaker) that the event will take place [@next b].
+It is probably better to consider the *werden+In­fi­ni­tiv* construction together with the other modal verbs because its usage typically includes a modal implicature of an expectation/presumption (on behalf of the speaker) that the event will take place [@next b].
 There is a long discussion about the merits of this classification of *werden* as a modal verb in the German grammatical tradition [e.g. @fabriciushansen1986: 141ff], even with suggestions of evidential usage [@diewald2010: 170].
-Crucially, the *werden+Infinitiv* can also be used with past-time reference like *damals* [@next c].
+Crucially, the *werden+In­fi­ni­tiv* can also be used with past-time reference like *damals* [@next c].

 ::: ex
 - Der Feind greift morgen vielleicht an.